mjambon/dune-starter/proj/README.md

 How to use local libraries interactively
 --

-Use `jbuilder utop DIR` where DIR if the folder contains the `jbuild` file for a library.
+Use `dune utop DIR` where DIR if the folder contains the `dune` file for a library.
 For instance, our `sub2` sample library can be used as follows:

 ```
-$ jbuilder utop sub2/lib
+$ dune utop sub2/lib
 ...
 utop # Proj_sub2.A.do_something ();;
 1525373137.245 seconds have elapsed since 1970-01-01T00:00:00.